abhineetgupta/covid-workplace-risk/README.md

 ## Quick Usage

-In a terminal, type the following command to save 10,000 simulations of cumulative incidence in a workplace after 10 days in a csv file `workplace_outbreak.csv`.
+In a terminal, type the following command to save 10,000 simulations of cumulative incidence in a workplace after 10 days in a csv file.

 ```